 - 1. Remove/disengage any security devices that prohibit opening the computer. - 2.
 Remove all removable media, such as compact discs or USB flash drives, from the computer. - 3.
 Turn off the computer properly through the operating system, then turn off any external devices. - 4.
-Disconnect the power cord from the power outlet and disconnect any external devices. - CAUTION: Regardless of the power-on state, voltage is always present on the system board as long as the system is plugged into an active AC outlet.
-You must disconnect the power cord to avoid damage to the internal components of the computer. - 5.
-Remove the computer access panel.
-See Removing the computer access panel on page 8. - Lift up the three tabs on the side of the bezel (1), and then rotate the bezel off the chassis (2).
+Disconnect the power cord from the power outlet and disconnect any external devices.

+CAUTION: Regardless of the power-on state, voltage is always present on the system board as long as the system is plugged into an active AC outlet.
+You must disconnect the power cord to avoid damage to the internal components of the computer.

+- 5. Remove the computer access panel.
+See Removing the computer access panel on page 5. - 6.
+Lift up the four tabs on the top side of the bezel (1), and then rotate the bezel off the chassis (2). - NOTE: You may need a tool to pry up the three bezel tabs, or you can remove the hard drive cage to make the tabs easier to access.

-Removing an optical drive bezel blank
+Removing a slim optical drive bezel blank

-On some models, there is a bezel blank covering the slim optical drive bay.
-Remove the bezel blank before installing an optical drive.
+On some models, there is a bezel blank covering the slim optical drive bay that needs to be removed before installing an optical drive.
 To remove the bezel blank:

-- Remove the computer access panel and front bezel.
-See Removing the computer access panel on page 8 and Removing the front bezel on page 10. - To remove the bezel blank, press upward on the bottom tab (1), press downward on the top tab on the side of the blank (2), rotate the blank off the front of the bezel (3), and then remove from the front bezel panel.
+- 1. Remove the computer access panel and front bezel.
+See Removing the computer access panel on page 5 and Removing the front bezel on page 7. - 2.
+To remove a slim optical drive bezel blank, press inward on the two retaining tabs (1) and pull the blank off the front bezel (2).